OGGM/partitioning/README.rst

 This results in incorrect calculations, especially as the model is developed to handle glaciers individually.

 .. figure:: _pictures/RGI50-11.01791.png
-    centerlines computed with outlines provided by RGI(left) and for each single glacier after dividing(right)

 Thus, a method seperating these complexes was developed by `Kienholz et al., (2013)`_.
 We have implemented this method in the Python programming language and currently use `SAGA`_ and `GDAL`_ functions.
 Compared to the